jameskitt616/orbit/README.md

 - [ ] Providing estimated time of arrival (ETA) for transcoding processes.
 - [ ] Enabling the ability to start transcoding from a specific timestamp.

-> **_NOTE:_** If there is a significant demand for it, I may consider learning Rust, C++, or another suitable programming language to develop a program or application for controlling the Orbit system within VR.
-This would allow users to have conveniently manage the Streams without needing to leave the VR environment.
+> **_NOTE:_** If there is a significant demand for it, I may consider learning Rust, C++, or another suitable programming language to develop a program or application for controlling the Orbit system from within VR.
+This would allow users to conveniently manage Streams without needing to leave the VR environment.

 # License